Table of Contents

 By selecting the "Skippable" option, the advertiser indicates that they are comfortable with the ad being skipped on inventory where skipping is allowed.

-The platform does not fully support use cases where advertisers provide their own skip functionality (e.g., using VPAID to implement a custom skip button), but does not prohibit it.
-However, advertisers may experience unexpected behavior when using VPAID creatives with custom skip buttons.
+The platform does not fully support use cases where advertisers provide their own skip functionality (for example, using VPAID to implement a custom skip button), but does not prohibit it.
+Note that advertisers may experience unexpected behavior when using VPAID creatives with custom skip buttons.

-When setting a creative as "Skippable," there is also an option to set a skip offset.
-This determines how far into the video a viewer must watch before the skip option becomes available.
+When setting a creative as "Skippable," there is also an option to set a Skip Offset.
+This determines how much of the video a viewer must watch before the skip option becomes available.